-- (i) The annual leave will be given and taken in one or two continuous periods.
-If given in two separate periods, then one of those two periods must be at least 21 consecutive days, including non-working days. - (ii) If the employer and an employee so agree, an annual leave entitlement may be given and taken in two separate periods, neither of which is of at least 21 consecutive days, including non-working days, or on three separate periods. - (iii) Notwithstanding the provision of this clause, an employee may elect, with the consent of the employer, to take annual leave in single day periods or part of a single day not exceeding a total of five days in any calendar year at a time or times agreed between them. - (iv) An employee and employer may agree to defer payment of the annual leave loading in respect of single day absences, until at least five consecutive annual leave days are taken. - (v) The annual leave provided by this clause will be allowed and will be taken, and except in relation to proportionate leave entitlements upon termination, payment will not be made or accepted instead of annual leave.
+- (a) The annual leave will be given and taken in one or two continuous periods.
+If given in two separate periods, then one of those two periods must be at least 21 consecutive days, including non-working days. - (b) If the employer and an employee so agree, an annual leave entitlement may be given and taken in two separate periods, neither of which is of at least 21 consecutive days, including non-working days, or on three separate periods. - (c) Notwithstanding the provision of this clause, an employee may elect, with the consent of the employer, to take annual leave in single day periods or part of a single day not exceeding a total of five days in any calendar year at a time or times agreed between them. - (d) An employee and employer may agree to defer payment of the annual leave loading in respect of single day absences, until at least five consecutive annual leave days are taken.